-This article keeps track of battery electric vehicle deliveries for Nio, Xpeng and Tesla on a quarterly and TTM basis.
+This article keeps track of battery electric vehicle deliveries for Nio, Xpeng, Li Auto and Tesla on a quarterly and TTM basis.

-Nio is a Chinese automaker startup founded in November 2014 in China and is traded on the NYSE with a ticker NIO.
+Nio is one of the biggest Chinese EV startups by market cap.
+The company is founded in November 2014 in China and is traded on the NYSE with a ticker NIO.

 However, NIO’s stock is an ADS or American Depository Shares and 1 ADS is equivalent to 1 common stock but shareholders of ADS cannot vote.

 Nio designs, and develops, and jointly manufactures what it calls smart electric vehicles.

 It’s having the same business model as Tesla in which the company sells its vehicles directly to customers.

 The major difference between Nio and Tesla is that Nio’s vehicles are designed to have swappable batteries whereas Tesla isn’t.

 Some of Nio’s flagship vehicles include the ES8, a 7-seater flagship premium smart electric SUV launched in Dec 2017, and is a direct competition to Tesla’s Model Y.

 Aside from the ES8, Nio also has launched several other newer SUV models such as the ES6, a 5-seater high-performance premium smart electric SUV and the EC6, a 5-seater premium smart electric coupe SUV.